husqvarnagroup/GETL/docs/user-guide/file-registry.md

 ## AWS S3

-The following file registrys can only be used with AWS S3 service.
+The following file registrys can only be used with the AWS S3 service.

 <file-registry>